 Child visitation rights for divorced parents can be complicated and an ongoing point of contention.
 In Georgia, both parents generally share legal custody.
 Also known as joint custody, legal custody does not refer to where or with whom the child actually lives.
 It means both parents share decision-making responsibilities about matters of importance to the well-being or future of the child, such as religion, health care, and education.

 Because the chief concern of Georgia divorce courts is the welfare of the children, all divorcing parents with dependent children are required to have a written parenting plan.
-At Smith, Dettmering, Morgan, Schnatmeier & Collins, LLP, your Marietta visitation rights attorney understands the importance of family.
+At Smith, Schnatmeier, Dettmering, Collins & Reeves, LLP, your Marietta visitation rights attorney understands the importance of family.
 We work diligently to ensure that the visitation arrangements in your parenting plan adopted by the court suit your needs and those of your children.
 When your circumstances change, such as a new job in a different city or state, we petition the court to modify visitation arrangements.

 Your Marietta Visitation Attorney Ensures Your Parenting Plan Is Complete